tidyverse/magrittr/README.md

 fit well into the syntax advocated by the package.
 To learn more, see the included vignette.

+**Update**: It came to my attention that what I though of as compose was really functional sequences.
+Therefore, `compose` is removed, and `fseq` is introduced, see below.
+The `%,%` operator still works.
+The new `fseq` does not allow for specifying more than a single argument, but arguments can be added with the new `add_args` function.

 This branch is a development version with the following differences from the current CRAN release: